Title: Finding your Prince Charming.

 "Okay, where do you disappear to sometimes?"
 I asked.
 He was in a talkative mood and I hoped to get a few more answers out of him.

 Edward raised an eyebrow, crossing his arms over his chest, a light smile tugging on his lips.
-"You really are in a curious mood today."
+"You really are in a curious mood today," he laughed.

 I shrugged back, undeterred.